NVARCHAR2 in Oracle Example

 Conclusion

-So, in this Oracle tutorial, we understood how to define and use the Oracle NVARCHAR2 Datatype.
-And we have also covered a few sample examples related to it.
+In this Oracle tutorial, we have understood how to define and use the Oracle NVARCHAR2 Datatype and covered a few sample examples related to it.

 Also, take a look at some more Oracle tutorials.